Early Intervention Program / State approved DWI/DUI education

-Resource Connect’s early intervention (or, Phase 1) program is designed for people with little or no previous chemical dependency education, but who wish to learn more about substance use disorders.
+Resource Connect’s Early Intervention program is designed for people with little or no previous chemical dependency education, but who wish to learn more about substance use disorders.
 The program is also state-approved for DWI/DUI education for individuals charged with DWI/DUI and/or possession.

 The 90-minute sessions are held weekly for eight weeks and include education and counseling.
 (Couple and family sessions are also available).

-To learn more and make an appointment, contact us.
+To learn more and make an appointment, contact Admissions.

 Week 1: Self-Identification